-In the months before the competition, students design their bridges, fabricate members, test load, practice construction, and select a member of the team to serve as its captain.
+In the months before the competition, students design their bridges, fabricate members, test load, practice construction, and select their captain.
 The following events occur during the competition

 - 1. Bridges are erected for public viewing and are judged for display.
-After the start of display judging, bridges must not be altered, modified, or enhanced in any way except for disassembly, erection, and repairs as described in section "11.9 Construction: Repairs." - 2.
+After the start of display judging, bridges must not be altered, modified, or enhanced in any way except for disassembly, timed construction, and repairs as described in section 11.9. - 2.
 Bridges are disassembled. - 3.
 In a meeting at which all team captains are present, the head judge clarifies rules and conditions of the competition and answers questions. - 4.
 The head judge selects the locations of loads.
-See section "12.5 Vertical Load Test" and the "Locations of Targets and Decking" detail on the "Bridge Loading" diagram.
-Selection is done in the presence of the team captains by rolling a die twice.
-Let S1 and S2 be the spots from the two rolls and let L1 and L2 be dimensional locations of decking units in inches.
+See section 12.5 and the Locations of Targets and Decking detail on the Bridge Loading Diagram.
+Selection is done in the presence of the team captains by rolling a die.
+Let S be the spots from the roll and let L1 and L2 be dimensional locations of decking units in inches.